-5.1 Near Real Time remote data streaming
+5.1 Near real time remote data streaming

 Acoustic modems are often used for streaming oceanographic data to the surface from a subsea sensor.
-A subsea sensor could be a: Acoustic Doppler Current Profiler (ADCP); Sound Velocity Profiler (SVP) or Conductivity Temperature Density (CTD).
+A subsea sensor could be an acoustic Doppler current profiler (ADCP), a sound velocity profiler (SVP) or conductivity temperature density (CTD).
 Mooring buoys offer a semi-permanent gateway for data uploads.
-Alternatively, an unmanned surface vehicle can be used with a compatible 6G directional Medium Frequency (MF) or Low-Medium Frequency (LMF) acoustic comms module (8290-002-01-A1 & 8290-002-03-A1 respectively).
+Alternatively, an unmanned surface vehicle can be used with a compatible 6G directional medium frequency (MF) or low-medium frequency (LMF) acoustic comms module (8290-002-01-A1 and 8290-002-03-A1 respectively).

-Integration Manual for the Modem 6 Family Type: 8307, 8244, 8182, 8193, 8377
+Integration manual for the Modem 6 family types: 8307, 8244, 8182, 8193

 In these situations, a Modem 6 Dunker or Modem 6 Mini-Dunker are the most suitable surface deployed Modems due to their size and power consumption.
-A Modem 6 standard may be a suitable choice for the subsea Modem because it offers the ability to power external sensors.
+A Modem 6 standard may be a suitable choice for the subsea modem because it offers the ability to power external sensors.

 In the example above, an ADCP is hard wired into the Modem 6 Subsea Gateway.
-The Modem 6 Subsea Gateway is able to provide an output power supply to the ADCP, to power the instrument.
-The ADCP would usually be preconfigured to output the required data stream at a specific data rate to the modem, when powered.
+The Modem 6 Subsea Gateway is able to provide an output power supply to the ADCP.
+The powered ADCP would usually be preconfigured to output the required data stream at a specific data rate to the modem.

-With data being received on the communication port of the Modem 6 Subsea Gateway, it can be dealt with in several different ways.
+When data is received on the communication port of the Modem 6 Subsea Gateway, it can be dealt with in several different ways.
 Data is stored on the modems buffer until:

-- Requested by the top side modem. - The configurable modem buffer size limit is reached; it will then transmit this data to the surface modem; or - A break in data received by the modem exceeds the modems Inter-Character Timeout (ICT).
+- Requested by the top side modem. - The configurable modem buffer size limit is reached it will then transmit this data to the surface modem; or - A break in data received by the modem exceeds the modem inter-character timeout (ICT).